thediyblogger/blog/content/blog/how-much-content-should-i-be-pinning.md

 > **Useful Tip**: Each single pin image for a post can be scheduled to your boards with an interval at least 4 - 5 weeks apart (using Tailwind) to avoid spamming your users too much with the same pin.
 Since each post has 5 images, each image should be scheduled to go out 1 week apart.

 In other words, don't publish all images for an article within the same week.
 Prioritize your schedule to publish to your most important boards first that the content relates to the most, as that will help signal to Pinterest how to categorize the pin.
 This usually means choosing 2 boards that are most relevant, followed by your blog board, followed by the rest in relevance order.

+When choosing guest boards to post to, share it to your most popular group boards where it's likely to get reshared more.
+This will help the pin go more viral and bump up in popularity faster

 With the above tip, you essentially have an image for your post being published every week, cycling through each image to the first board, before cycling through the images to the second board, until you get to the tenth board.